Real Estate ROI Calculator

 Factor in Vacancy Rates

 When estimating annual rental income, subtract a realistic vacancy rate (e.g., 5-10%) to avoid overestimating your cash flow.
-An empty unit generates no income, significantly impacting your ROI.
+On $36,000 annual rent, a 5% vacancy rate reduces effective income to $34,200, lowering your Cash-on-Cash return.

 Include All Hidden Costs

-Beyond the obvious, remember to include closing costs, potential HOA fees, property management fees (if applicable), and a reserve for capital expenditures in your operating expenses for a true ROI picture.
+Beyond the obvious, include closing costs, potential HOA fees, property management fees (typically 8-10% of rent), and a reserve for capital expenditures in your operating expenses for a realistic ROI picture.

 Stress-Test Appreciation Rates